 Of course, the story was not over.
 Some weeks later, I received a 'bill' from the hotel and I had to pay for the now Salvador Dalí-style electric clock-radio, and for damage to the room.
 I paid the charges and the story was finally closed.
 But, I felt very guilty and embarrassed by my dishonesty.
 I think that the lesson here is rather obvious, but, to those of you who are musicians, and who travel, and to those of you who are not, and simply travel, DON'T ever do what I did.
 Be careful, and never do anything stupid with fire, or with a cigarette.
 Remember this too, that "smoke alarm" saved my life!!!

-• REMEMBERING JFK On the 40th anniversary of the assasination of President John F. Kennedy, Steve offers his remembrance of just where he was, and what he was doing during those 3 days in November of 1963.
+• REMEMBERING JFK: Now 20 years ago, on the 40th anniversary of the assassination of President John F. Kennedy, I offered this remembrance of just where I was, and what I was doing during those 3 days in November of 1963.
+Now, as if suddenly, we have arrived at the 60th anniversary of a series of days that still affects our lives.

 I vividly recall being at University High School in West Los Angeles, California, and walking towards Mr. Libenson's French class.
 I remember someone running by me and telling us that President Kennedy had been shot!
 Like everyone else in that moment, I thought that it was some kind of cruel and stupid joke.
 However, when I arrived at the bungalow for my class, there was an unusual sense of quiet, and Mr. Libenson sat in stoic silence at his desk.
 I had never seen him quite like that.
 As my French teacher, he had me totally terrified!!!
 After a time of quiet, he rose, and began to speak to us.
 I had never heard him speak like this, so much emotion, fire, and passion in his voice, and especially his words.
 I remember as his extemporaneous speech rose in intensity, he actually said the words, "They killed him!"
 As a young, and not particularly politically worldly person, I really didn't grasp the gravity of those words.
 And then, for the first time, the only time, I saw tears in his eyes, and his voice choked with emotion.
 I had never seen any of my teachers like that.
 I never saw any them like that again.
 It was very moving, and obviously unforgettable.